 European Qualification Framework (EQR)

 The EQF and the subordinated EU member state's national qualification frameworks are also worth paying attention to, in particular if the description is needed also for formal recognition.
 The EQF seeks to make the different national education systems more compatible and describes vocational profiles and educational outcome for a broad range of educational fields.
-Therefore the competency model is elaborated enough to offer a basis for certification and documentation of the gain of knowledge and skills. .
+Therefore the competence model is elaborated enough to offer a basis for certification and documentation of the gain of knowledge and skills. .
 Methodologically member states agreed on the EQF in 2008, which is concretized through every member state with a national qualification framework.
 On 8 levels a definition for the needed knowledge, skills and competencies was defined, from level one – “basic knowledge” – up to level 8 –“knowledge at the most advanced frontier of a field of work or study and at the interface between fields”.
 The framework provides therefore "benchmarks for qualification levels across Europe and encourage the embedding of validation systems with formal qualifications system" Member states develop their national qualification frameworks like in Germany through a Working Group on national level and a coordination group of Länder and federal government.

 - European Qualification Framework | EQR

-Other Competency Frameworks
+Other Competence Frameworks

 These European Instruments might also be helpful: